davidhay25/actnow/input/pagecontent/examples.md

 Examples are found in a number of places in the guide.

-There is a list of them in the [list of artifacts](artifacts.html#example-example-instances)
+* There is a list of them in the [list of artifacts](artifacts.html#example-example-instances)

-Each profile and extension has related examples in a ap at the top of the page as well as links from the introduction.
+* Each profile and extension page has related examples in a tab at the top of the page as well as links from the introduction.

+### Example transaction bundles

+The example bundles below show 2 transactions:
+* the first shows a new regimen and cycle plan with an Observation
+* the second shows a MedicationAdministration being added.

+Things to note:
+* Each bundle contains all resources referenced by any resource within that bundle.
+This allows the server to resolve all references internally without the client needing to know what the resource id's are.
+* If a resource (based on its identifier) does not exist then it will be created, otherwise it will be updated.
+This means that the resources on the server are always the most recent - they match what is on the client.
+* Using identifiers means that each client has it's own separate 'set' of resources.
+Provided that it supplies the correct system element, resources from one client will not overwrite resources from another.
+This can mean duplication of resources (like the Patient resource), but the identifiers can be used to resolve this - for example, a Patient will have at least 2 identifiers - one being the unique one from the client and the other the NHI.
+  * An alternative would be for these 'common' resource types to only use the national identifiers - not client specific ones.

+**At the time of writing, the examples are currently not necessarily compliant as the validation is still being determined.**

 <div class='row'>
     <div class='col-6'>